Phoolkali

 Favourite food: Cabbage and jackfruit

-Favourite activities: Long walks to the Yamuna riverside where she loves to take a dip in the river; playing with her hosepipe enrichment ball
+Favourite activities: Long walks with her caregiver, playing with her hosepipe enrichment ball